StrongKey/fido2/docs/Installation_Guide_Linux.md

 8. To test this installation of the FIDO2 Server, check out the [Basic Java Sample application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/basic) or a [JAVA proof of concept (PoC) application](https://github.com/StrongKey/fido2/tree/master/sampleapps/java/poc) which also involves user registration using emails.

-__NOTE__: Both the signing and secret keys in the keystore use default values and should be changed after installation is completed.
+**NOTE**: Both the signing and secret keys in the keystore use default values and should be changed after installation is completed.
 The keystore and the TrustStore are located in _/usr/local/strongkey/skfs/keystores_.
-Run the following command from _usr/local/strongkey/keymanager_ to see the usage and syntax for the keymanager tool, then change them both: (The default password for the files is _Abcd1234!_)
+Run the following command from _usr/local/strongkey/keymanager_ to see the usage and syntax for the keymanager tool, then change them both (The default password for the files is _Abcd1234!_):

-    ```
     shell> java -jar keymanager.jar
-    ```

-## Removal
+### Removal

 To uninstall StrongKey FIDO2 Server, run the following command from the folder where the distribution was extracted:

     shell> sudo ./cleanup.sh

 This removes all StrongKey files plus the installed dependency packages.
-If the sample service provider web application and the StrongKey WebAuthn client are installed, they will be removed as well.
+If the sample service provider web application and the StrongKey WebAuthn Java client are installed, they will be removed as well.